Alex Tanguay: Colorado Avalanche

 Tanguay made his NHL debut on October 5, 1999, against the Nashville Predators and scored his first point that night, recording an assist on a Claude Lemieux goal as part of a 3–2 Colorado win.
 He scored at least one point in his first five NHL games, including his first NHL goal on October 8 against Peter Skudra of the Pittsburgh Penguins.
 He was named to play in the YoungStars Game as part of 2002 NHL All-Star weekend, but did not play due to injury.
 Though he struggled at times adjusting to play in the NHL, he finished the season second in the league amongst rookies with 51 points, 19 behind rookie-leader Scott Gomez.

 In his sophomore season of 2000–01, Tanguay improved to 77 points and finished sixth in the NHL in plus/minus at +35.
 He enjoyed an 11-game point streak in November 2000, scoring six goals and 13 assists in that span.
 He was a key contributor for the Avalanche in the post-season, recording 21 points.
-In game seven of the 2001 Stanley Cup Finals, Tanguay scored two goals, including the game-winner, and added an assist in a 3–1 victory against the New Jersey Devils.
+In game seven of the 2001 Stanley Cup Final, Tanguay scored two goals, including the game-winner, and added an assist in a 3–1 victory against the New Jersey Devils.
 His efforts led Colorado to its second Stanley Cup championship in franchise history.